 - Be ready to head back in.
 If you know your child will have a meltdown after 3 minutes of that barking dog frightening him – take him in, or move away from that location.
 Don’t insist on having your child deal with the situation as some sensory issues are actually painful for children to bear.
 Be ready with a plan B. Cut your session short and be ok with it.
 Even if it means leaving friends at the park.

-What does outdoor play look like for your family?
+What does outdoor play look like for you?

-Is it difficult for you to get outdoors with your disabled child?
-I’d love to help you find educational avenues to help ease the load a little.
+Is it difficult to get outdoors with a neurodivergent or disabled child?
+I’d love to help you find ways through a personalized consultation for parents or educators.